The Honourable John Horgan

 Dear Premier Horgan:

-I am writing on behalf of the Upper Clearwater Referral Group to ask you to establish a moratorium on industrial-scale forestry in the vicinity of southern Wells Gray Provincial Park.
+I am writing on behalf of the Upper Clearwater Referral Group to ask you to establish a moratorium on industrial-scale forestry near southern Wells Gray Provincial Park.
 The purpose of this request is to protect a key population of endangered Southern Mountain Caribou from extinction.

 More specifically, the Referral Group is concerned that federally designated Critical Habitat for Caribou under Canada’s Species at Risk Act (SARA) is being destroyed by on-going logging permitted by FLNRO – and that this logging now threatens the survival and recovery of the south Wells Gray herd.

 The south Wells Gray herd forms part of the second largest remaining population of Southern Mountain Caribou and the largest to exist predominantly within a protected area.
 Unfortunately, the past 16 years of environmental deregulation under the B.C.
-Liberals has been devastating to this herd, resulting in its reduction by half during the past decade alone, as outlined in the attached graph.
+Liberals has devastated this herd, resulting in its reduction by half during the past decade alone, as outlined in the attached graph.

 The B.C.
 Liberals entrusted the future of the Mountain Caribou to costly stop-gap measures like caribou birthing pens, translocation programmes, intensive moose and deer hunts, and, most controversially, wolf and cougar.
 At the same time they did little to address the root causes of Mountain Caribou decline, that is, oldgrowth fragmentation and loss of critical habitat to logging.
 By now the trajectory is clear: as long as industrial-scale logging takes place adjacent to existing protected areas like Wells Gray Park, Mountain Caribou are doomed.